Skip to contents

 ## Encounter.project0.researchProjectName Encounter.submitterID

-# Save the table for export - Change the file name to your needs
+# Save the table for export - Change the file name to your needs.
+It will be exported in the same file as the photos.

 Congratulations, this set of photos is ready for upload on ARW!